 Visit: Grant Avenue (the lantern-adorned street in Chinatown)

 Fisherman’s Wharf & the Marina

-Fisherman’s Wharf is overrun by tourists, but its proximity to the bay makes it a beautiful place to stroll on a sunny day.
+The Fisherman’s Wharf neighborhood is overrun by tourists, but its proximity to the bay makes it a beautiful place to stroll on a sunny day.
 Parts of Fisherman’s Wharf comprise the San Francisco Maritime National Historical Park, including the historic ships that you’ll see docked along the Hyde Street pier.
 On Pier 39, you’ll see (and hear, and smell) a colony of sea lions that first appeared in the Fisherman’s Wharf area in 1989, and ended up forcing out all of the boats that once docked here.
 The San Francisco Marina has been hit hard by earthquakes over the years.
-Much of the neighborhood’s land was reclaimed from the rubble left by the 1906 earthquake; and a second earthquake impacted the San Francisco Marina again in 1989.
+Much of this San Francisco neighborhood’s land was reclaimed from the rubble left by the 1906 earthquake; and a second earthquake impacted the Marina again in 1989.